 Pennsylvania Criminal Defense Lawyers Offering Free Consultations

 If you’ve been charged with a misdemeanor or felony in Pennsylvania or New Jersey, or if someone you love has been placed under arrest, you need a knowledgeable and experienced defense attorney on your side.
-To set up a free, completely private legal consultation, call the law offices of Young, Marr & Associates right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+To set up a free, private consultation, call the law offices of Young, Marr & Associates at (609) 755-3115 for New Jersey or (215) 701-6519 for Pennsylvania.
 We will keep your information confidential.